What is Travel Insurance and How Does it Work?

 Most people have some experience with car, home or health insurance, but not everyone is familiar with travel insurance and how it works.
-With more than 152 million Americans covered by some form of travel protection in 20141, we thought it would be a good idea to explain what it really is.
+With interest in travel insurance at an all time high after the COVID pandemic, we thought it would be a good idea to explain what it really is.

 To help you understand and educate yourself, we’ve answered common questions that people who are new to travel insurance often ask, like “what is travel insurance?,” “what does travel insurance cover?” and “how does travel insurance work?”